 Sugar: Fair enough, for your product to sell it needs to taste great.
-And valid point regarding serving size, but there is still 11.4g of sugar in one serve!
-That is nearly 3 teaspoons of sugar!
-I believe many Yakult drinkers would be surprised to hear that there was added sugar in their Yakult (in fact, a quik skim through the comments section below supports this belief), and many people wouldn't willingly down 3 teaspoons of sugar every morning in the name of 'health'.
+And it's a valid point regarding serving size, but there is still 11.4g of sugar in one serving!
+That is nearly three teaspoons of sugar!
+I believe many Yakult drinkers would be surprised to hear that there was added sugar in their Yakult.
+(In fact, a quick skim through the comments section below supports this belief.)
+And many people wouldn't knowingly down three teaspoons of sugar every morning in the name of 'health'.

-Skim Milk Powder: I think Yakult Australia have missed the point.
-Sure skim milk powder is lower in nutrients when compared to full fat milk, but my concern (as discussed in point 2 above) is about the harmful effects of skim milk powder.
-These effects can be mitigated by using full fat powder, or even better, full fat milk.
+Skim Milk Powder: I think Yakult Australia has missed the point.
+Sure skim milk powder is lower in nutrients when compared to full-fat milk, but my concern (as discussed in my second point above) is about the harmful effects of skim milk powder.
+Some of these effects can be mitigated by using full-fat powder, or even better, full-fat milk.

-Homogenisation: Again, appealing to the masses and manufacturing efficiencies ($$$).
+Homogenization: Again, it's appealing to the masses and manufacturing efficiencies ($$$).
 I understand.
-My thoughts are simple - homogenisation can destroy food, and make them inferior from a health point of view.
-It goes back to what I said before—simply eat natural fermented foods and avoid UHT, homogenisation etc. Oh, and what's wrong with cottage cheese?!
+My thoughts are simple—homogenization can destroy food molecules and make them inferior from a health point of view.
+It goes back to what I said before—simply eat unprocessed naturally fermented foods and avoid UHT, homogenization, etc. Oh, and what's wrong with cottage cheese?

-Flavouring: The recipe is a secret, but generally (why generally - sometimes to they mix things up and experiment with otheringredients) they use a blend of vanilla & citrus oils.
-It's anyones guess as to what these exactly are....
+Flavoring: The recipe is a secret, but 'generally' they use a blend of vanilla & citrus oils.
+(Why 'generally'?
+Sometimes do they mix things up and experiment with other ingredients?)
+It's anyone's guess as to what these exactly are..

 So there we have it.
 The great Yakult debate!
 Please chime in with your thoughts and reactions below.
 I would love to hear them!